zmalkmus/CS524-NLP/Book_module/text_processing.md

 * Special names of places or things with special characters within them should have the special characters removed (e.g. "Koh-i-noor" to "Kohinoor")
 * Puncuation followed by a quotation mark (e.g. '?"') will not be assumed to be the end of a sentence unless the following character is a newline (\n)

-# Processing Techniques
+## Processing Techniques

+### Text Hierarchy Split

+The goal of splitting the text into this hierarchy is to make the text more manageable during processing as well as preserve enough context for making determinations about the story.

+Chapter -> Paragraph -> Sentence

-## Name Recording
+### Name Recording

-* Will look for names through text by comparing each word to a names database
+* Will look for names through text by comparing each word to a names [database](https://www.back4app.com/database/back4app/list-of-names-dataset/all-names)
 * Names will be stored in a unique list to keep track of all characters
 * If a name immediately follows another (e.g. John Doe), it will be considered a first and last name
 * No duplicate names will be assumed

-## Text Evaluation Strategy
+### Text Evaluation Strategy

 Will be filled out once algorithm finalized